esakrissa/microservices-deployment/DEPLOY.md

 ### VM Deployment Issues

-If the FastAPI app isn't running on the VM:
+If the API Gateway app isn't running on the VM:

 1. SSH into the VM:
    ```bash